Bill requiring Boise and Meridian to elect city council by district overwhelmingly passes House

 Boise City Council currently elects its members on a staggered schedule, meaning half the seats are up at a time.
 Rubel argued the bill would not boost turnout because it would disenfranchise half the city every election when their district’s seat was not up.

+Boise’s population is nearly 230,000 people, based on 2018 Census Bureau estimates.
+Meridian’s population surpassed 100,000 in recent years, and Nampa’s is nearing that threshold.

-The issue of districts for city council members came up frequently during the 2019 Boise municipal election.
+The issue of city council districts came up frequently during the 2019 Boise municipal election.
 Karen Danley, an unsuccessful candidate for Seat 1 from Northwest Boise, made the need for geographic diversity on the council and districts one of her main campaign issues.

 Although he lives in Meridian, Rep. Steven Harris talked about the lack of Boise City Council candidates coming to campaign in his area because it is so far from downtown.